OF MUSIC THEORY

 3. Why is it important for students to make sure their practical grade to be on par with the theory grade?

 Well, this practice is definitely a barrier for a deeper understanding of their repertoire and the enhancement of their general musicianship skills.
 Most of the exam repertoire for Grade 6 – 8 are serious works, with complex textures, harmonic structure and forms, which require solid knowledge and experience.
-As an educator, I prefer to see our students being more independent, and be able to analyze and examine their repertoire on their own, instead of me spoon-feeding them at all times.
+As educators, we prefer to see our students being more independent, and be able to analyze and examine their repertoire on their own, instead of teachers spoon-feeding them at all times.
 Blindly practicing repertoire without understanding the construction of it will not form a long lasting passion and interest in music.
 Some students end up hating the practical exam because they feel it is meaningless to play something that they do not quite understand at all.

 6. For serious students who intend to pursue music in universities and music colleges, what are the disadvantages if they do not learn music theory well?

 In the very first place, they’ll have a lot to catch up, even if they get into a performance department, not to mention if they choose to go for theory, composing or conducting.
 In a typical performance course, there will be separate weekly lectures for harmony, solfege, counterpoint/polyphony, music history, music analysis and many more.
 Having Grade 8 music theory may not be even enough to blend in well in a cohort of students coming from music specialists schools, but it is a good starting point I think.
 Even in the music elective programs in some of the local secondary schools and junior colleges, students are required to pass the Grade 8 theory as their MEP curriculum includes a higher mastery level in composition, harmony and music analysis.